Diversity

 European Directives:

-Racial Equality Directive (directive 2000/43/EC):
+- Racial Equality Directive (directive 2000/43/EC):

-implementing the principle of equal treatment between persons irrespective of racial or ethnic origin -
+implementing the principle of equal treatment between persons irrespective of racial or ethnic origin

-Gender Directive (directive 2002/73/EC):
+- Gender Directive (directive 2002/73/EC):

-on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion, and working conditions - Employment Framework Directive (directive 2000/78/EC)
+on the implementation of the principle of equal treatment for men and women as regards access to employment, vocational training and promotion as well as working conditions

 establishing a general framework for equal treatment in employment and occupation